 Getting away from the city and immersing the family in nature can be a rewarding experience.
 You will gain knowledge on fire making, shelter building, helpful knots, setting up and hammocks & bashas, tarp uses, making fire torches and more.

 A full day in the woods gives you a chance to get creative, set your imagination wild, connect with your loved ones and put in to practice learned bushcraft skills.

 You will spend time away from all the gadgets and put your abilities to the test out in the woods.

-Our overnight camps are the best way to put your shelter making abilities to the test, come rain or shine.
+Our overnight camps are the best way to put your shelter making abilities to the test.

 Arrive on camp for 10am.
 You will spend most of the day gaining knowledge on skills of the wild and be taught the essential bushcraft skills required to set you up for a night in the woods.

 Be prepared to cook your own food over a fire with no lighters.

 Collect your own tinder & fuel, prepare & cook your own food and get yourself comfortable for a night in the woods, sleeping in the camp you.